 From a capacity perspective, all workloads are going to see a reduction in space requirements when choosing RAID-5/6 (Erasure Coding) versus RAID-1 (Mirroring).
-This is a predictable metric given how data is placed on Virtual SAN with the newer Failure Tolerance Method.
+This is a predictable metric given how data is placed on vSAN with the newer Failure Tolerance Method.
 Again, space savings is not without some tradeoffs around compute resources and the mechanics of erasure coding.
 Because of this, each Failure Tolerance Method is positioned differently.

 If performance is the most important requirement, customers will choose RAID-1 (Mirroring) and if capacity, with some additional resource requirements is important, then customers will choose RAID-5/6 (Erasure Coding).
 Workloads that already employ some type of data reduction technique may not see a significant difference in total capacity consumed, and therefore customers may choose not to select erasure coding.
-This is also true when choosing to enable deduplication and compression on a Virtual SAN cluster.
+This is also true when choosing to enable deduplication and compression on a vSAN cluster.
 Individual experiences may vary and recommendations are general guidelines to follow, that may or may not align with observations, depending on a variety of contributing factors.

 While erasure coding provides a predictable amount of space savings, deduplication and compression provide a varying amount of capacity reduction.
 In workloads that have a significant amount of redundant or compressible data, deduplication and compression can provide excellent data reduction.
 Some workloads that will see larger deduplication and compression rates can include Full Clone virtual machines, databases without compression or without compression enabled, file servers with common and compressible files, and the like.
+Deduplication and compression may not be as effective when used with workloads that have native data reduction techniques.
+Databases with native compression like Microsoft SQL Server and Oracle Database already provide efficient data reduction and therefore may see less additional capacity reduction.